Metal roof: Environmentally friendly

 Metal roofs are 100% recyclable and can be made from other recycled products.
-Asphalt shingles are petroleum based with other chemicals making their recycling process more toxic, most shingles are not recycled and 20 e9lb are sent to landfills every year and take hundreds of years to decompose.
-Metal roofs emissivity is better at reflecting solar radiation at 10%–75% depending on the color choice, compared to asphalt roofs that reflect 5%–25% depending on their color.
-Over the lifetime of the metal roof they keep 95% of the reflective capacity compared to other roof types that lose 20%–40% of their reflective capacity.
+Asphalt shingles are petroleum based, with other chemicals making their recycling process more toxic, and most shingles are not recycled; 20 e9lb are sent to landfills annually, where they take hundreds of years to decompose.
+Metal roofs' emissivity is better at reflecting solar radiation at 10%–75% depending on the color choice compared to asphalt roofs that reflect 5%–25% depending on their color.
+Over the lifetimes of metal roofs, they keep 95% of their reflective capacity, compared to other roof types that lose 20%–40% of their reflective capacity.
 The highly reflective coatings in the paint of metal roofing can lower utility bills by 40%.

 Advantages

 Metal roofs can last up to 100 years, with installers providing 50-year warranties.
 Because of their longevity, most metal roofs are less expensive than asphalt shingles in the long term.

 Metal roofing can consist of a high percentage of recycled material and is 100% recyclable.
 It does not get as hot as asphalt, a common roofing material, and it reflects heat away from the building underneath in summertime.
 On a larger scale, its use reduces the heat island effect of cities when compared to asphalt.
 Coupled with its better insulating abilities, metal roofs can offer not only a 40% reduction in energy costs in the summer, but also up to a 15% reduction in the energy costs in the winter according to a 2008 study by Oak Ridge National Laboratory.
 This finding is based on the use of a strapping system of 4 in between the plywood and "cool-color" metal on top, which provides an air gap between the plywood roof sheathing and the metal.
 Cool-color metals are light, reflective colors, like white.
 The study went on to say that resealing and insulating air ducts in the attic will save even more money.

 Metal roofing is also lightweight, creates little stress on the load-bearing roof support structures and can be installed on top of an existing roof.
 A lightweight roof is very useful for large or old structures, as it helps to maintain the overall structural integrity of the building.
 Despite its light weight, metal roofing provides increased wind resistance when compared to other roofing materials.
 This is because metal roofing systems use interlocking panels.
 Metal roofing sheets are also resistant to any kind of attack by pests and insects.